lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * CDA: Compression/Decompression Action.
 Describes the reciprocal pair of actions that are performed at the compressor to compress a header field and at the decompressor to recover the original header field value.

 * Compress Residue.
-The bytes that need to be sent after applying the SCHC compression,
+The bytes that need to be sent after applying the SCHC compression over each header field

 * Context: A set of rules used to compress/decompress headers.